Saint-Martin-de-Ré

 The Citadel of Saint-Martin-de-Ré

-A military building constructed in the late 17th century, the citadel of Saint-Martin-de-Ré was initially intended to protect the island following the siege of La Rochelle.
-It was not until the revolution that it became a transit point convicts on their way to French Guyana and New Caledonia, and later a prison for fifty years.
-Today, it is a prison once again, and in fact one of the largest in France.
+Built at the end of the 17th century, the citadel of Saint-Martin-de-Ré was originally intended to protect the Île de Ré following the siege of La Rochelle.
+It wasn't until the French Revolution, however, that the citadel became an assembly point for convicts bound for French Guiana and New Caledonia, and later a prison.
+Today, its most recent function remains unchanged, making it one of the most important prisons in France.

-The Clerjotte Hotel and the Ernest Cognacq Museum
+The Hôtel de Clerjotte and the Ernest Cognacq Museum